FAQ

 Is the annual plan worth it?

 If you use Bill Advantage more than once a month, yes.
-The annual Member plan costs $99 -- equivalent to 8 months at the monthly rate.
-You save $45 compared to paying monthly.
-The annual Family plan saves $79.
+The annual Member plan costs $99, about seven months at the monthly Member rate.
+You save $81 compared to paying monthly.
+The annual Family plan costs $199 and saves $149 compared to paying monthly.

 How does the Family plan work?